This article is a mirror article of machine translation, please click here to jump to the original article.

 1.2 Why C++ Succeeds 3

-1.2.1 The Better C 3
+1.2.1 Better C 3

-1.2.2 Using an incremental learning approach 4
+1.2.2 Adopt a gradual learning approach 4

 1.2.3 Operational efficiency 4

-1.2.6 Error handling 5
+1.2.6 Error Handling 5

-1.2.7 Large program design 5
+1.2.7 Large Programming 5

-1.3 Introduction to the methodology 5
+1.3 Methodology Introduction 5

 1.3.1 Complexity 5

-1.3.2 Internal principles 6
+1.3.2 Internal Principles 6

 1.3.3 External Principles 7